education

 Use Google Sign In

 If your application only uses Google Sign in, do not use a WebView to sign in.
-Instead, handle it with the One Tap sign-in and sign-up flow.
+Instead, on Android, handle it with the One Tap sign-in and sign-up flow.
+If you are using Chrome Apps, continue to use the chrome.identity API.
 Links in this sign-in flow start from the browser instead of an embedded WebView, which may not have the same filtering controls applied to it.